Familiarize yourself with the size and handling of your motorhome

 Late April is an excellent time to take a road trip to Scotland.
 As the milder weather arrives and the transition to summer begins, the countryside comes alive with wildflowers and newborn animals.
 However, it will be cold, especially at night, and you will require some form of heating in your vehicle.

-Summer is one of the greatest times to visit Scotland in a motorhome, with summer temperatures averaging approximately 20°C. On the downside, popular routes, attractions, and North Coast 500 motorhome stops (both campsites and popular wild camping spots) will be crowded, so a summer road trip through Scotland will necessitate a little more planning, and you may need to book your favourite North Coast 500 campsites ahead of time.
+Summer Summer is one of the greatest times to visit Scotland in a motorhome, with summer temperatures averaging approximately 20°C. On the downside, popular routes, attractions, and North Coast 500 motorhome stops (both campsites and popular wild camping spots) will be crowded, so a summer road trip through Scotland will necessitate a little more planning, and you may need to book your favourite North Coast 500 campsites ahead of time.
+During school holidays is the busiest so try and plan around them, but note, Scottish School summer holidays are different to England’s.

 The months of July and August are also the worst for biting midges, especially if you plan on visiting the west coast, where they are most prevalent.
 They love a still, warm and humid day just after a rainy spell.
 There is repellant on the market such as Smidge and Avon’s Skin So Soft, the latter used by the army when on exercise.
 Hats that have mosquito nets are a great form of defence and, they are a favourite with fishermen.